-Element Purpose Restrictions to_server_group Name of the database server group to which to resume delivery of replication data.
-The database server group must be currently active in Enterprise Replication. from_server_group Name of the database server group from which to resume sending data to to_server_group .
+Element Purpose Restrictions Name of the database server group to which to resume delivery of replication data.
 The database server group must be currently active in Enterprise Replication.

+Element Purpose Restrictions

+from_server_group Name of the database server group from which to resume sending The database server group must be currently active in

+Enterprise Replication.